pymor/pymor/docs/source/tutorial_projection.rst

 In model order reduction, problems where the |parameter values| only enter as linear coefficients are called parameter separable.
-Many real-life application problems are actually of this type, and as you have seen in this section, these problems admit an 'offline/online decomposition' that enables the 'online efficient' solution of the ROM.
+Many real-life application problems are actually of this type, and as you have seen in this section, these problems admit an *offline/online decomposition* that enables the *online efficient* solution of the ROM.

 For problems that do not allow such an decomposition and also for non-linear problems, more advanced techniques are necessary such as